Pathological Demand Avoidance

 Website: pdasociety.org.uk

-Formerly known as the PDA Contact Group, the PDA Society aims to offer support, advice and information to anyone involved with an individual with Pathological Demand Avoidance, whether suspected or diagnosed.
+Formerly known as the PDA Contact Group, the PDA Society aims to offer Information, training and support for PDA people, parents & carers, and professionals.

 Credits

-Last updated October 2020 by Phil Christie, Consultant Child Psychologist, Autism Associates, UK.
+Written October 2020 by Phil Christie, Consultant Child Psychologist, Autism Associates, UK.
+Last updated July 2024, PDA Society, UK

 Although great care has been taken in the compilation and preparation of all entries to ensure accuracy, we cannot accept responsibility for any errors or omissions.
 Any medical information provided is for education/information purposes and is not designed to replace medical advice by a qualified medical professional.